xebia-functional/xef/src/main/scala/com/xebia/functional/README.md

 + [Generate embeddings](completionembedding/README.md): embedding vector generation for a query or a set of texts using a specific embedding model.
 + [Search for similar documents](searchsimilardocs/README.md): search for documents most similar to a query using embedding vectors stored in a vector store.
++ [Build a QA System](qasystem/README.md): Question-Answering system using a VectorStore.